 Getting shipping rates wrong can prove to be an expensive mistake, so it’s important to:

 - set them up so that they take full account of package size, weight, delivery location etc.

 - check that the expected shipping rate is being applied correctly at checkout.

-You can check that shipping rates are being applied correctly by going part-way through a transaction using an address in each of the countries / regions that you have set up shipping rates for.
+You can check that shipping rates are being applied correctly by going part-way through a transaction on your store using an address in each of the countries / regions that you have set up shipping rates for.

-For a limited time, we’re offering our readers some excellent free tools to help them grow their business.
+For a limited time only, we’re offering our readers some excellent free tools to help them grow their business.
 Sign up free to immediately receive:

 - downloadable cheatsheets on how to grow an online business